SentinelArchivist/lorcana-project-oracle-v2/docs/project_plan.md

 **Task 3.1: Implement the Deck Generator**
 - **Action:** Create a new file (`deck_generator.py`).
-- **Details:** Write a function that creates an initial population of random, but legal (60 cards, 2 inks, max 4 copies) decks using the `lorcana_card_master_dataset.csv`.
+- **Details:** Write a function that creates an initial population of quasi-random, but legal and "resembling the meta competitive decks in terms of makeup" (60 cards, 2 inks, max 4 copies per card, most cards have 4 copies, etc.) decks using the `lorcana_card_master_dataset.csv`.
+The program should generate enough decks to fulfill the application's goals, but few enough that the program will ultimately be able to complete a full run in a few minutes tops.

 **Task 3.2: Build the Fitness Function**
 - **Action:** Create a new file (`evolution.py`).
 - **Details:** Write the core fitness function.
-This function will take a single decklist, simulate a small number of games against each of the pillar decks from `lorcana_metagame_decks.csv` using the `game_engine`, and return the overall win rate.
+This function will take a single decklist, simulate a small number of games (perhaps 20 games) against each of the pillar decks from `lorcana_metagame_decks.csv` using the `game_engine`, and return the overall win rate.

 **Task 3.3: Implement the Genetic Algorithm**
 - **Action:** Use the `PyGAD` library within `evolution.py`.
 - **Details:** Configure the genetic algorithm with the fitness function.
 Implement the custom crossover logic that respects the two-ink-color rule and the mutation logic.
+Importantly, all new decks should continue to conform to "legal and 'resembling the meta competitive decks in terms of makeup' (60 cards, 2 inks, max 4 copies per card, most cards have 4 copies, etc.)".

 ## Stage 4: User Interface and Final Integration